Tanz0rz/haxe-fmod/README.md

 This will setup the git repo as an "installed" version of `faxe2` which can be imported by your projects the same way you import other libraries.
 You can see the special `dev` status when you find `faxe2` in the output of `haxelib list` and your Faxe imports in your Haxe game

+### Formatting

+This project uses a built-in formatter to help keep code changes consistent.
+Please setup on-save formatting by following the top section of [this document](http://tanneris.me/Haxe-Checkstyle-Formatting)

 ## Goals

 I would like to see this library support HTML5 deployments, but I have no idea how much work that is going to be.
 PR's here are welcome!